Victorian women smoking, Mrs. Seacole, Toru Dutt, Queen Victoria

 Chipotle: It’s a Mexican chain restaurant, but it’s pretty decent, and right by the Grad Center: south side of 34th between 5th and Broadway

-Franchia: Zenlike Korean tea house, Park between 34th and 35th
+Franchia: Zenlike Korean and vegan tea house, Park between 34th and 35th

 Granduca: Italian restaurant on 35th just off 5th